SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 similar suffixes with the same meaning as the affix methods.
 This can be done for a single character, one of a set of characters, or a predicate.
 The most common use is with the predicate :code:`isspace` which removes leading and/or trailing whitespace as needed.

+While the plethora of view methods can seem a bit much, all of these are useful in different situations and exist because of such use cases.

 Numeric conversions are provided, in signed (:libswoc:`svtoi`), unsigned (:libswoc:`svtou`), and floating point (:libswoc:`svtod`) flavors.
 The integer functions are designed to be "complete" in